What is aducanumab?

 - If you are unsure whether aducanumab will be suitable for you, the Alzheimer Society strongly recommends talking to your doctor or an appropriate healthcare provider (see Who can take aducanumab?, below).

 Is aducanumab available in Canada?

-There are also optional value-focused reviews by the Canadian Agency for Drugs and Technology in Health and Institut national d’excellence en santé et en services sociaux currently underway.
+Also in fall 2021, optional value-focused reviews by the Canadian Agency for Drugs and Technology in Health and Institut national d’excellence en santé et en services sociaux began.

 Are there any clinical trial sites in Canada where I can access aducanumab?